gregphillips03/starLord/README.md

 + Star Lord also relies heavily on the <a href="liballeg.org">Allegro Game Programming Library</a>, which, while robust, has certain limitations compared to other libraries.
 However, it provides enough 'baresbones' functionally to allow Star Lord to be a fully functional - and importantly, entertaining - arcade-like game.

++ The object was to create a game that you might find in an arcade.
+I've always wanted to purchase an arcade machine for my house; however, the costs are often outrageous, plus there really isn't much you can do with the game after you've played it through.
+It's static.
+You can't customize it.
+Ergo, the Star Lord project was born with the intent of creating the software I could throw into a custom built, stand up arcade machine.

 <h2>1) Getting this code into VisualStudio</h2>

 + Quick run down of what you need to do: